junxit/us-congress-bills-115/metadata.md

 - 2018-12-12 — On passage Passed without objection. (text: CR H10155)
 - 2018-12-12 — Passed/agreed to in House: On passage Passed without objection.(text: CR H10155)
 - 2018-12-12 — The title of the measure was amended.
 Agreed to without objection.
+- 2018-12-13 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.